telerik/kendo-ui-core/docs/web/spreadsheet/overview.md

 ---
 title: Overview
-page_title: Kendo UI Spreadsheet widget - Overview
+page_title: Overview | Kendo UI Spreadsheet Widget
+description: "Learn about how to initialize and configure the Kendo UI Spreadsheet widget."
+slug: overview_spreadsheet_widget
 position: 1
 ---

-# Kendo UI Spreadsheet
+# Spreadsheet Overview

-The Kendo UI Spreadsheet widget allows editing and visualisation of tabular data with a variety of cell formatting options, styles and themes.
+[Kendo UI Spreadsheet widget](http://demos.telerik.com/kendo-ui/spreadsheet/index) allows editing and visualization of tabular data with a variety of cell formatting options, styles and themes.
 Out of the box, the Spreadsheet supports:

 * Multiple sheets
 * Excel like selection and active cell
 * Insert and delete cells, rows and columns
 * Cell editing, validation
 * Frozen panes
 * Merged Cells
 * Resizing of rows and columns
 * Cell formatting, including different fonts and font sizes
 * Selection of cell color and background color
 * Bold, italics and underline
 * Vertical and horizontal cell alignment
 * Text wrapping
 * Cell borders
 * Several data formatting options: Number; Currency; Accounting; Date; Time; Percentage; Fraction; Scientific; Text; Special; Custom
 * A broad range of formulas in different categories: Logical; Text; Date and Time

 Each of these features is exposed as a UI for the end user, as well as is exposed as API calls for the developer for further UI customization.

+> **Important**
-> The Spreadsheet Widget supports IE version 9 or later.
+> The Spreadsheet widget supports IE version 9 or later.

-## Initialization
+## Getting Started

+### Initialize the Spreadsheet

-The Spreadsheet widget should be instantiated on an empty div element.
+Intsantiate the Spreadsheet widget by using an empty `<div>` element:

-### Instantiate a Kendo UI Spreadsheet Widget
 ```html

     <div id="spreadsheet">